jleath/Gitlet/hw4/spec/hw4.md

 #### Review: What is an Abstract Class?
 Why would you want one?

 Methods and classes can be declared as abstract using the abstract keyword.
-Abstract classes cannot be instantiated, but they can be subclassed.
-In 61B, we'll almost always use abstract classes as implementations for interfaces, though they can be used for other reasons as well.
+Abstract classes cannot be instantiated, but they can be subclassed using the `extends` keyword.
+In 61B, we'll almost always use abstract classes as default implementations for interfaces, though they can be used for other reasons as well.

 Abstract classes that implement interfaces will inherit all of the abstract methods from that interface.
 If a class includes any abstract methods (including any inherited methods), then the class itself must be declared abstract, as in: